-ossfs allows you to attach OSS buckets to local file systems in Linux.
-Then, you can perform operations on OSS objects in the same manner as you perform operations on local files, which serves data sharing purposes.
+ossfs allows you to attach Object Storage Service (OSS) buckets as local file systems in Linux.
+Then, you can manage OSS objects in the same manner as you manage local files.

-ossfs is implemented based on the filesystem in userspace (fuse), and can only be run on machines that support fuse.
+ossfs is developed based on the file system in userspace (fuse), and can only be run on machines that support fuse.
 OSS provides installation packages for Ubuntu and CentOS.
 To run the packages in other environments, use source code to build the required program.

-ossfs is supported in the internal network and the Internet.
+You can use ossfs over the Alibaba Cloud internal network or over the Internet.
 To improve the speed and stability of access, we recommend that you use an internal endpoint within the internal network environment.

 ossfs is built based on S3FS and incorporates all S3FS features, including:

 - Supports most features of the POSIX file system.
-For example, you can upload and download objects and folders, and set user permissions.
+For example, you can upload and download objects and directories, and set user permissions.

 - Uses multipart upload and resumable upload of OSS to upload objects by default.